Incorrectly Wired Service Disconnect Switch

 AFD = The Alternator Field Disconnect feature found on certain battery switches

-When wiring any performance marine alternator optimal performance will be realized when wired in the following manner:
+When wiring any high performance marine alternator & regulator the optimal charging performance will be realized when wired in the following manner:

 - The alternator B+ & B- are directly wired to the house bank or the bank that gets routinely discharged the most

-- The alternators voltage sensing circuit is directly wired to the same bank the alternator is wired to
+- The alternator regulators voltage sensing circuit is directly wired to the same bank the alternator is wired to

 If your paying attention to the wiring laid out above, you’ll quickly realize that even with the main battery switches set to OFF the alternator regulators B+ / power wire still has live power from the house bank.
 This can be dangerous to a service technician who may be working on your engine and not know or realize the alternator is direct wired to the house bank.
 Don’t worry, there is an easy way to handle this and it is called an Alternator Service Disconnect Switch or ASD..